ErHaWeb/klaro_consent_manager/Documentation/Installation/Composer/Index.rst

     This extension uses the database and the TYPO3 :ref:`FormEngine <t3coreapi:FormEngine>` to let you create the Klaro configuration in a nice GUI in the backend.

     For this purpose, the tables `tx_klaroconsentmanager_configuration`, `tx_klaroconsentmanager_service` and `tx_klaroconsentmanager_cookie` must be created.
-In addition, a field must be added to the `tt_content` table in order to be able to implement the contextual consent feature at content level.
+In addition, a field must be added to the `tt_content` table in order to be able to implement the :ref:`contextual consent feature <features-contextual-consent>` at content level.

+After installation and database setup, continue with :ref:`quickStart`.